RAPTOR: A Foundation Policy for Quadrotor Control: Acknowledgments

-Based on the results described in Section \ref{sec:results-deployment-trajectory-tracking}, we find that this approach works well for moderately agile trajectory tracking and even generalizes from second-order Langevin random walks to cyclical Lissajous trajectories.
-But we acknowledge that, while the second-order Langevin process covers the space of smooth functions relatively well, many trajectories with real-world use-cases like e.g., step-functions/responses are not covered or exponentially unlikely (e.g., cyclical trajectories).
+Based on the results described in the Trajectory Tracking subsection, we find that this approach works well for moderately agile trajectory tracking and even generalizes from second-order Langevin random walks to cyclical Lissajous trajectories.
+But we acknowledge that, although the second-order Langevin process covers the space of smooth functions relatively well, many trajectories with real-world use-cases such as step-functions/responses are not covered or exponentially unlikely (such as cyclical trajectories).